 Everyone is aware of the coronavirus disease COVID-19 sweeping rapidly around the world.
-Scientists and clinicians everywhere are working tirelessly to try to understand just how this new virus works and to try to find treatments and develop vaccines.
-You may have seen a number of news stories about using stem cells as part of treating patients infected with COVID-19, and we want to explain the science behind this approach.
+Scientists are working tirelessly to try to understand just how this new virus works and to develop vaccines.
+You may have seen a number of news stories about using stem cells as part of treating patients infected with COVID-19.
+We want to explain the science behind this approach.

 What we know about COVID-19 today.

 Coronavirus Disease 2019 (COVID-19) is a potentially serious respiratory illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a novel coronavirus which first appeared at the end of 2019 in Wuhan Hubei province, China.
 SARS-CoV-2 can be transmitted from person to person and has a high transmission rate.
 Because of this, the global spread of COVID-19 has been rapid.

 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.
 It is thought that cells in the lungs are especially vulnerable due to the presence of a particular protein on the cell surface.2 In severe cases of COVID-19, pneumonia or acute respiratory distress syndrome (ARDS) can develop, requiring intensive care.
 Unfortunately, these complications can sometimes be fatal.